 - (1) The minimum standard of competence for a class of licence is meeting all of the competencies set out for that class of licence in Schedule 1. - (2) In determining whether a person meets a competency, regard must be had to the extent to which the person meets the performance indicators set out for that competency in Schedule 1. - [5] Under rule 12 of the Rules, the Registrar must make a decision on the application.
-The Registrar's decision to grant or decline a licence must be informed by an Assessor's recommendation.3 - [6] On 11 May 2023, the Registrar informed the Appellant that his application had been declined.
+The Registrar's decision to grant or decline a licence must be informed by an Assessor's recommendation. - [6] On 14 November 2023, the Registrar informed the Appellant that his application for a Design AoP 2 licence had been declined, and the Registrar, in line with the Assessor's recommendation, had granted a Design AoP 1 Licence.
 The Appellant was informed of his right to appeal the decision.